hhoke/blog/the_NRG_way.md

 You may be worried that telling the customer they're wrong will make them angry.
 This may be true, in the short term.
 However, they probably have a boss.
 Your choices are

 1. Risk making them angry but work towards solving the problem now.
-2.Ignore them for a week until the problem gets bad, one or both of your bosses gets involved, and you look like you didn't do your job by leaving them hanging  (because you didn't).
+2. Ignore them for a week until the problem gets bad, one or both of your bosses gets involved, and you look like you didn't do your job by leaving them hanging  (because you didn't).

 ## Customer Joe's mistakes and how to do better